-You can use several different text types to add read-only or editable text to a UI, such as titles or labels and text input fields with placeholder text.
-The Text type adds formatted text, the TextEdit type adds a multiline line edit, and the TextInput type adds a single editable line field.
+You can use several different text components to add read-only or editable text to a UI, such as titles or labels and text input fields with placeholder text.
+The Text component adds formatted text, the Text Edit component adds a multiline line edit, and the Text Input component adds a single editable line field.

 You can select the font to use and specify extensive properties for each text string, such as size in points or pixels, style name, emphasis, alignment, and spacing.

 To create a label with a background, use the Label component available in Components > Qt Quick Controls.
 The module also contains components for creating Text Field and Text Area controls.
 They differ from the basic components in that a common style is applied to them and that you can specify placeholder text for them.

 You can use rich text in the Text and Text Input components.
 To open the rich text editor, select the (Edit) button in Properties > Character > Text.